 A mortgage modification is exactly as it sounds.
 The terms of your mortgage, such as your interest rate, monthly payment, repayment term, or outstanding principle, are changed (modified) to help you remain or become current on the loan.
 Depending on the program, there will be certain criteria that must be met in order to be approved for a modification.
 Since there are many different programs, we'll focus on the most common plan, which is the government-sponsored Home Affordable Modification Program (HAMP).

 HAMP is part of the federal government's Making Home Affordable program, an initiative designed to help struggling homeowners who were affected by the recent economic recession.
+Click here to visit the government's HAMP page for more information.
 Through HAMP, a homeowner's monthly payments are reduced so that the payment is no more than 31% of their net monthly income.
 There are a variety of other criteria that have to be met in order to qualify for a modification through HAMP, and it's important to note that not all lenders participate, although most have at least an internal plan that you may qualify for.
 Through HAMP, you'll need to be able to document that you have enough income to afford the new payment if it was approved.
 You'll also need to have a documented hardship to show that the reason you are in trouble is due to factors beyond your control, such as unemployment or income reduction, and that the hardship was only temporary.

 If you're thinking about applying for a mortgage modification, it's important to bear in mind that it's not a quick and easy process.
 It often takes as long as 12 months, or more in some instances.
 It can be a frustrating process, too.
 You'll have to provide documents proving your income, an affidavit attesting to your hardship, a current record of your household expenses, recent tax returns, bank statements, and a variety of other documents that your lender may require.
 The timing involved in getting these documents to your lender is crucial.
 Typically, you'll be providing these documents to your loan service provider, not directly to the actual lender.
 If this is the case, your servicer will need to review a "complete package" before sending it to the underwriting department.
 If there is a high volume of modification requests, which is almost always the case, your application may sit "complete" for weeks or even months.
 If the time comes for your case to be reviewed and your documents are then more than three months old, you'll have to provide updated documents and, sometimes, start the document-collection process all over again.